 \subsection{Ablation Study}

 To understand the impact of different components in \model, we perform an ablation study on the HybridQA development set.
 In Table~\ref{tbl:ablation_study}, we compare our full model (A7) with six ablation settings by removing certain the model components (A1--A4) or by restricting the reasoning types (A5 and A6).
-We have three major observations.
+We make three key observations.

 \paragraph{Single-hop questions vs. multi-hop questions.} A1 to A3 generates single-hop questions using the reasoning graph of \textit{Text-Only} (A1), \textit{Table-Only} (A2), or a union of them (A3).
-In other words, we use the dataset $\mathcal{Q}_{txt}$, $\mathcal{Q}_{tbl}$, and $\mathcal{Q}_{txt} \cup \mathcal{Q}_{tbl}$, respectively, to train the HYBRIDER model and test the multi-hop QA performance.
+Afterwards, we use them to train the HYBRIDER model and test the multi-hop QA performance.
 In these cases, the model is trained to answer questions based on either table or text but lacking the ability to reason between table and text.
-As shown in Table~\ref{tbl:ablation_study}, A1--A3 achieves a low performance of EM and F1, especially for In-Passage questions.
-This shows that single-hop questions alone are insufficient to train a good multi-hop QA system, revealing that learning to reason between different contexts is essential for multi-hop QA.
-This supports the necessity of generating multi-hop questions.
-However, for HotpotQA, we observe that this effect is not as evident as in HybridQA: in Table~\ref{tbl:hotpot_performance}, the SQuAD-Transfer (Z6) achieves a relatively good F1 of 62.8.
+As shown in Table~\ref{tbl:ablation_study}, A1--A3 achieves a low performance of EM and F1, especially for In-Passage questions, showing that single-hop questions alone are insufficient to train a good multi-hop QA system.
+This reveals that learning to reason between different contexts is essential for multi-hop QA and justifies the necessity of generating multi-hop questions.
+However, for HotpotQA, we observe that the benefit of multi-hop questions is not as evident as in HybridQA: the SQuAD-Transfer (U6) achieves a relatively good F1 of $62.8$.
 A potential reason is that the examples of HotpotQA contain reasoning shortcuts through which models can directly locate the answer by word-matching, without the need of multi-hop reasoning, as observed by~\citet{DBLP:conf/acl/JiangB19}.